jlinford/sc19-bof/index.md

 ### Simon McIntosh-Smith, _University of Bristol, GW4_

+Simon McIntosh-Smith is a Professor of High Performance Computing, and PI of the Arm-based Isambard system.
+He’s been working on Arm in HPC since 2012, when he was a partner in the European Mont Blanc project.

 ### Mitsuhisa Sato, _RIKEN Center for Computational Science_

 Sato is deputy director of the RIKEN Center for Computational Science, and Team Leader of the Programming Environment Research Team.
 He is also a deputy project leader and the Team Leader of the Architecture Development Team in the FLAGSSHIP 2020 project that developed the "Fugaku" system.

 ### Andrew Younge, _Sandia National Laboratories_

+Andrew J. Younge is a Senior Member of Technical Staff in the Scalable System Software department at Sandia National Laboratories.
+He currently serves as the Lead PI for the Supercontainers project under the DOE Exascale Computing Project and is a key contributor to the Astra system, the world's first supercomputer based on the Arm processor deployed under Sandia's Vanguard program.

 ### Dirk Pleiter, _Forschungszentrum Juelich_